robertomanfreda/sproxy/README.md

 ---
 ###### What is Sproxy

-Sproxy is a real proxy, it captures the requests supported by Spring:
+Sproxy is a real proxy, it captures the requests (supported by the Spring framework) and forwards them to the requested url:

 HTTP METHOD     | IMPLEMENTATION STATE
 --------------- | ---------------